 “Wait, I thought she was here?”
 Peter asked.

 “Nah, she took off this morning with that Durmstrang bloke.”

 “If you two mates are through gossiping,” James interjected, “Sirius, you can go get Lily.
 I think she said they were going around the lake.”

 “Why do I have to be the one to go?”

-“Fine, I’ll go get the Princess, you two boys play nice, now.”
+“Fine, I’ll go get the Princess, but you now she’ll give me hell for it.
+Uou two boys play nice.”
 Sirius stood up and threw the treats he had brought for Lily over to James, before slipped out the portrait hole, grateful for an escape.

 He paused once he was a few feet down the corridor and let his body rest against the stone wall.
 Part of him wanted to turn back, to finish telling James what he had nearly said before Peter interrupted.

 he reasoned with himself.
 He would tell him soon.
 He had to.

 “So, you have always been vanting to play Quidditch, or is it a new idea?”
 His voice was relaxed as they strolled along the lake.
 Lily was almost glad she had agreed to spend time with Alrek, it was a bit awkward, yes, but he seemed genuinely pleased to have her company.